sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 ## Deduplicating an algorithm

-Examples in the previous section are introducing an important technique: algorithm deduplication.
+Examples in the previous section are introducing an important technique: _algorithm deduplication_.
 Instead of having several branches of the main logic depending on the nature of the input, we have just one.
 But we’re normalizing the input before running the algorithm.
 This technique can be used in other places.

 Imagine an article vote counter, similar to Medium, where we can vote multiple times: